 In order to make recommendations that met the study's goals most effectively, a list of 15 individual service concepts was developed and then narrowed using consistent qualitative and quantitative screening criteria.
-During the planning process, "one-pagers" for each alternative were created to help concisely communicate the different alternatives and the assumptions and data built into the evaluation.
+During the planning process, "one-pagers" for each alternative were created to help concisely communicate to WAMPO and regional partners the different alternatives and the assumptions and data built into the evaluation.
 This section presents brief explanations of the screening criteria followed by content adapted from the one-pagers to reflect the finalized versions of each alternative.